Zilvaro/digitalz-research/README.md

 2. all images and texts are clear, readable and are not distorted on different screens
 3. all links to other pages work
 4. accessibility (clarity of the page and next steps)
-5. code executes what it suppose to
+5. code executes what it supposes to
 6. the flow in general

 ALL tests PASSED.